djg/peek-poke/README.md

 Peek from and poke structures into byte slices.

+:warning: This probably isn't the crate you're looking for.
+Start with [bincode](https://crates.io/crates/bincode) and only if you can't live with the performance of `bincode` consider `peek-poke`. :warning:

+## Safety

+`peek-poke` was built to improve serialization/deserialization performance for WebRender, so contains a couple of sharp edges.
+Read the documentation for `Peek` and `Poke` traits for the requirements of using this crate.

 ## Benchmark

 Below are the benchmark results of comparison between `peek-poke` and `bincode` serializing and deserializing same `struct`: